Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/File Sharing and Storage.md

 - Verify `storage.sharing.emailEnabled: true`
 - Verify `mail.enabled: true` with valid SMTP settings

-### Share link returns 410 Gone
+### Share link returns 404 Not Found
-- The link has expired.
+- The link has expired or does not exist.
+Expired and missing links both return **404 Not Found**.
 The file owner needs to create a new one.

 ### Quota exceeded (HTTP 403)
 - Increase `maxStorageMbPerUser` or `maxStorageMbTotal`, or delete unused files to free up space